 High footfall trigger

-We are looking at ways of detecting high footfall count at tourist hotspots in an effort to reduce overcrowding.
-This would be by way of WiFi connection signalling which could trigger an alert to the Council and emergency services.
-This information can then be used to implement crowd control measures in a more reactive way.
+We are looking at ways to detect high numbers of visitors at tourist hotspots in an effort to reduce overcrowding.
+This would involve signalling which could trigger an alert to the council and emergency services.
+This information can then be used to implement crowd control measures in a more proactive way.